chunlinliumath/chunlinliumath.github.io/_pages/Academic-Service.md

 - *Proceedings of the American Mathematical Society*
 - *Acta Mathematica Sinica, English Series*
 - *Studia Mathematica*
+- *Communications in Mathematics and Statistics*
+- *Journal of Dynamical and Control Systems*
 - *Topology and its Applications*
 - *Qualitative Theory of Dynamical Systems*
 - *Probability, Uncertainty and Quantitative Risk*